Pivot / AI Coding Tools / 2025-present

 - Claude Code is a pivot case because it moves an assistant brand into a concrete developer operating surface.

-- The product promise is not only code generation.
+- The product promise is not merely code generation.
 It is repo awareness, edit execution, testing, and workflow continuity.

 - Terminal-native design gives the agent credibility inside the place developers already work.